PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV8ToV9.md

 ### Embedded autoload has been removed (and therefore, embedded dependencies)
 Use [Composer](https://getcomposer.org/doc/03-cli.md#require) to include Phpfastcache in your project

+### Removed magics methods from CacheManager `CacheManager::DriverName()`
+Use `CacheManager::getInstance('DriverName')` instead.\
+This decision was made to make the cache manager more consistent by removing the "old legacy code".

 ### Updated `ConfigurationOption` which is no longer an `ArrayObject` class
 You can no longer use the following array-compatible syntax: `$config['yourKey'] = 'value'`\
 Use the object-notation syntax instead: `$config->setYourKey('value')`